ansarmukhtar/ansarmukhtar.github.io/index.md

 * International business
 * Economics
 * Business Mathematics, Taxation, Banking & Law
-## Projects and work experience
-i work with many projects. here i will tell you about my important projects.
-### MANAGING PARTNER – TURKDAMASCUS
-* Managing an online business on Etsy.com
-* Forefront and significantly involved in the successful development of product
-* Managing orders, new products
-* Financial control
-* Marketing strategy and Customer research
-* Website management and online campaign through different channels
-* Targeted marketing analysis
-* CRM and Partner management
-### FOUNDER/MANAGING DIRECTOR – SOIL TECH
-* Startup
-* (Administrative service) for Soil testing and productivity increment
-* Customer care service and support
-* Managing Finance, Marketing, and other departments
-* Buying and selling agricultural products
-* Organize events and Presenting new innovative products
-### BUSINESS INCUBATOR – BUSINESS INCUBATION CENTER UNIVERSITY OF GUJRAT
-* Budgeting, project estimation, and financial training
-* Marketing and administration
-* Event organization and managing team members
-* Preparation of financial statements
-* Strategizing
-* Quarterly and annual reporting
-### ASSISTANT FINANCE MANAGER – SIALKOT DRY PORT TRUST, SAMBRIAL SIALKOT
-* Financial assistance to manager
-* Perform SOX control
-* Consulting with banks and other financial institutes
-* Providing financial assistance to other departments
-* Journal and ledger entries
-* Reconciliation
-### Fish Farming through Biofloc method (Bachelor's project)
-* An innovative business solution for fish farming in Pakistan
-* Market research and devising a business plan
-* Estimation and budgeting
-* Tests in different market
-* Secured investment for the project
-* Successful operation of a new business
 ### DIGITAL SKILLS
 #### Software
 * Microsoft Excel